wallix/awless/README.md

 See [templates commands (wiki)](https://github.com/wallix/awless/wiki/Templates#Commands) for more commands.

-You can also load an `awless` template from a file with
+You can also run an `awless` template from a predefined template file with

     awless run awless-templates/create_instance_ssh.awless